 There are so many adjectives and attributes to describe Rafalski.
 There are so many reasons to like Rafalski.
 From undrafted and undersized, to a clutch, Cup raising U.S. Olympian and quite possibly a future member of the Hockey Hall of Fame.
 Rafalski had speed, a quick shot and a flare for the dramatic.
-As defencemen go in Devils franchise history, Rafalski ranks fourth with 44 goals, 19 goals on the power play, 267 assists and 311 points.
-His plus 100 rating put him third in the franchise list for defencemen.
+As defencemen go in Devils franchise history, Rafalski ranks fourth with 44 goals, 19 goals on the power play, 267 assists, and 311 points.
+His plus 100 rating put him third on the franchise list for defencemen.
 As for the clutch factor, Rafalski tallied 13 game winners for New Jersey, ranking him third in club history for defencemen.
 In the playoffs, Rafalski netted 17 goals in his Devils career and helped the team win two Stanley Cups.

 2.)
 Scott Stevens (1991 – 2004):

 Long before Stevens left opponents seeing stars, he left opposing goalies seeing flashing red lights.
 A member of the Hockey Hall of Fame and currently serving as an assistant coach with New Jersey, Stevens initially brought an offensive acumen with him to the Devils.
 During the 1993-94 campaign, Stevens had a monster year.
-That year, Stevens set a single season record for defencemen, in numerous categories that still stand to this day.
+That year, Stevens set a single-season record for defencemen, in numerous categories that still stand to this day.
 Stevens actually led the entire team in scoring that season, posting 18 goals, 60 assists, 78 points, a plus 53 rating and 215 shots.
-In his Devils career, which includes three Stanley Cups and a Conn Smythe Trophy, Stevens ranks second for defencemen with 93 goals, including 19 game winners, 337 assists and 430 points.
+In his Devils career, which includes three Stanley Cups and a Conn Smythe Trophy, Stevens ranks second for defencemen with 93 goals, including 19 game-winners, 337 assists, and 430 points.
 Stevens has a franchise best plus 282 rating and is third with 28 power play goals.
 Stevens also has 17 playoff goals in his Devils career.
 His number four hangs from the rafters.

 1.)
 Scott Niedermayer (1991 – 2004):

 Skating, shooting, smooth was Niedermayer.
 A member of the Hockey Hall of Fame, Niedermayer helped the Devils win three Stanley Cups and is the only defenceman in franchise history to capture the James Norris Trophy.
-Seven times, Niedermayer totaled a double digit goal season for the Devils.
-Not only does Niedermayer top this list but he also bests the Devils franchise list for most goals (112), assists (364), points (476), power play goals (51), game winning goals (26) and overtime goals (8).
+Seven times, Niedermayer totaled a double-digit goal season for the Devils.
+Not only does Niedermayer top this list but he also bests the Devils franchise list for most goals (112), assists (364), points (476), power play goals (51), game-winning goals (26) and overtime goals (8).
 Like Stevens, Niedermayer also posted 17 playoff goals in his Devils tenure.
 Niedermayer’s plus 172 rating is second among defencemen in franchise history.
 His number 27 hangs from the rafters.